A French dog breed, the Berger Blanc Suisse (French for White Swiss Shepherd) is a cousin of the German Shepherd.

 Because of their herding background, the Berger Blanc Suisse is an active pooch who prefers to have a job to do.

-Whilst not every dog lives on a farm, or near one, they are great at agility courses, obedience shows, and many other dog sports.
+While not every dog lives on a farm, or even near one, they are great still at agility courses, obedience shows, and many other dog sports.

-The Berger Blanc Suisse can be protective of their family, just like they would be for their flock of sheep or cattle, but they lack the more alert and dominant temperament that dogs working with the police or military.
+The Berger Blanc Suisse can be protective of their family, just like they would be for their flock of sheep or cattle, but they lack the more alert and dominant temperament that dogs working with the police or military have.

 Their loyalty is unshakable, and they will stand by their owners if they feel there is something wrong, protecting them when needed.